IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 \@startuml

-group Get Authorization Token \[ITI-71\] AuthorizationClient -\> AuthorizationServer : Authorization Request AuthorizationClient \<- AuthorizationServer : Authorization Response +
+group Get Authorization Token \[ITI-71\] AuthorizationClient -> AuthorizationServer : Authorization Request AuthorizationClient <- AuthorizationServer : Authorization Response + Authorization Token end
-Authorization Token
-end

-group Incorporate Authorization Token \[ITI-72\] AuthorizationClient -\> ResourceServer : Resource Request +
+group Incorporate Authorization Token \[ITI-72\] AuthorizationClient -> ResourceServer : Resource Request + Authorization Token AuthorizationClient <- ResourceServer : Resource Response end
-Authorization Token
-AuthorizationClient \<- ResourceServer : Resource Response
-end

 \@enduml
 ```

-**Pre-conditions**:

 Main Flow:

-1. The user provides user authentication and the intended resource request information to the authorization server.
+1. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to acces protected resources of the Resource Server.

-2. The authorization server generates an access token that indicates that the Authorization Client actor is authorized to access protected resources from the Resource Server actors.
+2. The Authorization Server authenticates the client, vaidates the claims against the resource owner consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from the Resource Server.

-**Post-conditions:**

-The Authorization Client actor possesses an access token to be used with the Incorporate Authorization Token transaction.
+3. The Authorization Server incorporates the access token to the requests of the protected resources to the Resource Server.

+4. The Resource Server evaluates the access token and the resource request and enforces the access policies.

 #### 3.71.4.1 Get Authorization Token Request